OnlyDot0o0/Game-text-in-c-/README.md

 # Text Adventure Game

-This is a text adventure game developed as part of the CO3105/4105/7105 Assignment.
+This is a text adventure game developed as part of a project in my third year at the University of Leicester.
 The game is built according to the instructions provided in the assignment document and includes some additional advanced features.

 ## Game Description